-- 9.1.1 The application is submitted in outline format, with all matters reserved with the exception of access, for the development of up to 15 dwellings.
-The submitted plans demonstrate how 11 dwellings can be delivered on the site.
+- 9.1.1 The application is submitted in outline format, with all matters reserved with the exception of access.
 This section will set out a summary of the key components of the scheme and the design and access issues which have been considered. - 9.1.2 As previously mentioned in this Statement, the proposed development is a resubmission of currently extant permission 04/18/2297/0O1.
 The aspects relating to design and access remain similar to what they were previously, and no physical changes have occurred on the site since the granting of permission in 2018.